WICG/view-transitions/explainer.md

 Element selectors:

+- `::page-transition(name)` - Select the 'transition element' of a given `page-transition-tag`.
+- `::page-transition-states(page-transition-tag)` - Select the 'states' element of a given `page-transition-tag`.
-- `::page-transition-container(name)` - Select the transition containers of a given `page-transition-tag`.
+- `::page-transition-outgoing-state(page-transition-tag)` - Select the outgoing 'state' element of a given `page-transition-tag`.
-- `::page-transition-image-wrapper(page-transition-tag)` - Select the transition parts of a given `page-transition-tag`.
+- `::page-transition-incoming-state(page-transition-tag)` - Select the incoming 'state' element of a given `page-transition-tag`.
-- `::page-transition-image-outgoing(page-transition-tag)` - Select the outgoing image of a given `page-transition-tag`.
+- `::page-transition-outgoing-image(page-transition-tag)` - Select the outgoing 'image' element of a given `page-transition-tag`.
-- `::page-transition-image-incoming(page-transition-tag)` - Select the incoming image of a given `page-transition-tag`.
+- `::page-transition-incoming-image(page-transition-tag)` - Select the incoming 'image' element of a given `page-transition-tag`.
 - `::page-transition-root-outgoing` - Select the outgoing root image.
 - `::page-transition-root-incoming` - Select the incoming root image.
 - `::page-transition-root-container` - Useful for cases where something needs to be rendered underneath the root images.